Certainty Blog

 Lack of Continuous Improvement

 The absence of ongoing improvement initiatives and stagnation in quality performance is another sign of poor RBT management.
-Continuous improvement is essential for adapting to changes and maintaining high standards.
+Continuous improvement is essential for adapting to changes and maintaining high standards, and without measurable targets such as FPY improvements and COPQ reductions, improvement efforts lack direction.

 Poor Supplier Quality

 Frequent issues with supplier quality indicate a failure to manage supply chain risks effectively.
-Reliable suppliers are critical to maintaining product quality, and poor management of supplier risks can lead to significant quality problems.
+Reliable suppliers are critical to maintaining product quality, and frameworks such as VDA 6.3 process audits provide a structured method for assessing supplier risk and driving improvement across the supply base.

 Inadequate Documentation

 A lack of thorough documentation for risk assessments, mitigation plans, and quality processes is a clear sign of poor RBT management.
-Proper documentation is essential for tracking progress, ensuring accountability, and maintaining compliance with standards.
+Organizations still relying on paper-based risk registers often struggle with version control, cross-site comparability, and audit readiness.
+Proper digital documentation is essential for tracking progress, ensuring accountability, and maintaining compliance with standards.

 ISO 9001: 2015 and Risk-Based Thinking

 ISO 9001:2015 is the latest iteration of the globally recognized standard for quality management systems.
 The standard emphasizes a process-oriented approach, integrating various elements such as customer focus, leadership, engagement of people, process approach, improvement, evidence-based decision-making, and relationship management.
-Its purpose is to ensure that quality management is not a standalone function but an integral part of the entire organizational ecosystem.
+For QA Managers and Quality Directors, ISO 9001:2015 ensures that quality management is not a standalone function but an integral part of the entire organizational ecosystem—with risk-based thinking woven throughout every clause.

 Key Principles and Structure